hellohuykha/hellohuykha.github.io/README.md

-## Nguyen Dao Huy Kha's data analytics projects
+## Nguyen Dao Huy Kha's data analytics and business intelligence projects

 Based on a Minimal Jekyll theme for GitHub Pages [1].